ehtesham0337/File-Carving/README.md

 # File Carving - Forensics
 We are given a pdf file called `Mandiant.pdf` that contains an EmbeddedFile object stream.
-The pdf is 76 pages long and we could read it but lets move on to its analysis.
+The pdf is 76 pages long and we could read it but we don't want that.
+Let's move on to the fun part, its analysis.
 # PDF Analysis
 First I used `qpdf` to extract information about the pdf.
 > ` qpdf --qdf --object-streams=disable Mandiant_c920fc463eaf996489749457abc9b2eb.pdf out.pdf`